-As of 2013, we have not had feedback from anyone who has cured or treated breast cancer with curcumin supplements alone.
+A. As of 2017, we have not had feedback from anyone who has cured or treated breast cancer with curcumin supplements alone.

 In laboratory studies, curcumin interferes with the spread of melanoma cells.
 Tests in laboratory dishes show that it made melanoma skin cancer cells more likely to self-destruct in a process known as apoptosis.

 Curcumin can enhance the cancer-fighting power of treatment with TRAIL, a naturally occurring molecule that helps kill cancer cells.
 TRAIL stands for tumor necrosis factor-related apoptosis-inducing ligand.
 In an experiment with human prostate cancer cells in a laboratory dish, the combination treatment killed off two to three times more cells than either treatment alone.